 Meet one of the Grads!

-BCIT, Western Canada’s largest aviation training school, and Pacific Flying Club, one of Western Canada's premier flight-training schools, have combined their resources and expertise to offer a unique training opportunity for men and women who wish to become airline pilots with a strong skill set of aviation industry knowledge.
+BCIT, one of Canada's largest aviation training schools, and Pacific Flying Club, one of Western Canada's premier flight-training schools, have combined their resources and expertise to offer a unique training opportunity for men and women who wish to become airline pilots with a strong skill set of aviation industry knowledge.
 It is a fully integrated program that combines flight training with industry focused academic training.

 *or next business day